 What Exactly Happens When Peanut Butter Goes Bad?

-Oxidation can cause it to go rancid which means that the taste changes and it begins to give a particular odor that may not be appetizing to all.
+Oxidation can cause it to go rancid, which means that the taste changes and it begins to give off a particular odor that may not be appetizing to all.
 The more oxygen the peanut butter is exposed to over its lifetime, the more its taste and smell are spoiled and it becomes unfit for use.

 There is, however, a natural guard against this.
 The vitamin E present in the peanut butter acts as an antioxidant and helps prolong its shelf life, according to a senior scientist from England.
-Usually, this process does not begin till about nine to 12 months from purchase.
+Usually, this process does not begin until about nine to 12 months from purchase.
 This is why the jar comes with a “Best if used by” date on its label.

-How to Tell if Peanut Butter Has Gone Bad?
+How to Tell If Peanut Butter Has Gone Bad?

-So, while you were cleaning your refrigerator, you find a jar of peanut butter that has been lying there for some months and are not sure if you can still go ahead and enjoy it in a sandwich or a hot dog?
+So, while you were cleaning your refrigerator, you found a jar of peanut butter that has been lying there for some months and are not sure if you can still go ahead and enjoy it in a sandwich or a hot dog?